redbubble/kumo_keisei_gem/README.md

 ### Stack Naming

-We are using APPNAME-ENVNAME (e.g `redbubble-staging`) as our naming convention.
-There are some legacy stacks in AWS which have the old naming convention which is APPNAME-TYPE-ENVNAME (e.g `redbubble-nodes-staging`).
-If you want to ensure that you keep your existing stack (so you don't accidently build an extra stack):
+We are using APPNAME-ENVNAME (e.g `redbubble-staging`) as our naming convention for cloudformation stacks.

-0. Login into the AWS console and find out what your stack is named.
-0. Update your app name (see Basic Usage above) in the apply-env script to match your existing stack name's app name part (which is everything before the environment name, e.g `redbubble-nodes` in `redbubble-nodes-staging`)

 ### Timeouts